Skip links

 Current legislation on blockchain and virtual assets in Costa Rica

-In July 2025, the Legislative Assembly approved the debate of a bill aimed at regulating cryptocurrency exchanges and other virtual asset service providers.
-The text establishes the obligation to register with SUGEF, the implementation of KYC procedures, transaction monitoring and the reporting of suspicious transactions.
+In July 2025, the Legislative Assembly approved in first debate a bill aimed at regulating cryptocurrency exchanges and other virtual asset service providers.
+The bill must pass a second debate and the enactment of the Executive to enter into force.
+The text establishes the obligation to register with the SUGEF, the implementation of KYC procedures, transaction monitoring and the reporting of suspicious transactions.

 This bill introduces the obligation for VASPs to report information to the Tax Administration, in line with the OECD’s CARF.
 The law seeks to improve tax transparency and combat tax evasion, money laundering and illicit financing, establishing a sanctioning regime and allowing the international exchange of information.